 - Tie-in numbers.

-Checking shall be done only on a hard print as per the colour code procedure by an experienced engineer/designer.
-Normally checklists are followed to ensure quality of the isometrics.
+Checking shall be done only on a hard print as per the color code procedure by an experienced engineer/designer.
+Normally checklists are followed to ensure the quality of the isometrics.

 The new print after correction is “back checked” for incorporation.